Swepz/Simple_CMake_Project/README.md

 Note that this project does not require the user to smash commands in terminal.
 If the user have a IDE that supports CMake, both executables(main,test) will automatically be seperated into two instances by default.

-Required packages are CMake(version > 3.0) & GCC
+Required packages are CMake(version > 3.0)

 Installation:

 Ubuntu

-> sudo apt install cmake gcc
+> sudo apt install cmake

 Arch Linux

-> sudo pacman -S cmake gcc
+> sudo pacman -S cmake

 Other: [This distro floats my boat](https://cmake.org/download/)